SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/linux.md

 #### All Failed authentication attempts

 Returns all failed authentication attempts by either a user or a process.
-Suggested time range: -1 day
+Suggested time range: -1 day.

 ```